 Client selection – and rejection – is the first line of defense against malpractice problems, but it has the added benefit of being a wonderful management tool for law firms.
-Articulated client selection procedures can: make the practice of law easier because you avoid the stress of a difficult client, minimize problems with fee collections or fee write-offs, and improve office morale by escaping the time and energy consumption caused by unreasonable and over-demanding clients.
+Articulated client selection procedures can make the practice of law easier because you avoid the stress of a difficult client, minimize problems with fee collections or fee write-offs, and improve office morale by escaping the time and energy consumption caused by unreasonable and over-demanding clients.

-A Client Selection Plan
+Creating a Workable Client Selection Plan

 When to Reject Clients